Loading profile data...

 Menopause in the workplace has become an important topic of discussion in recent years, as awareness around the challenges faced by menopausal employees continues to grow.

-The Government has recently proposed two key initiatives to address this:
+The government has recently proposed two key initiatives to address this:

-• General employer guidance: The government will publish general guidance for all employers, covering issues such as uniform adjustments, workplace temperature, flexible working arrangements and leave policies to accommodate menopausal symptoms
+• General employer guidance: The government will publish general guidance for all employers, covering issues such as uniform adjustments, workplace temperature, flexible working arrangements and leave policies to accommodate menopausal symptoms.

-These proposals come at a time when both employers and policymakers are recognising the impact menopause can have on employees’ wellbeing and performance.
 Importantly, the Equality and Human Rights Commission has confirmed that menopause symptoms, if they meet the legislative threshold, can qualify as a protected disability under the Equality Act 2010.
 This makes it crucial for businesses to take proactive steps to create menopause-inclusive workplaces.

 Why menopause action plans matter